WilliamTjonndal/IT3212/assignment2/Group 25.md

   <em>Figure 21: LBP for several images</em>
 </p>

 The LBP histograms differs among the three images.
 The image of Mona Lisa's histogram has a more uniform distribution of pixel values, with smaller spikes and large spikes at 0 and 255.
+For this LBP (figure 21), we increased the radius from 1 pixel to 4, and compared to the LBP in figure 19, the edges of the subject and the countours of the background are much more preserved.

 The image of the bricks wall's histogram has a slightly less uniform distribuiton, with more sparse spikes.